lahbabic/forticonf_parser/README.md

 # fortigate configuration file parser

-Extract objects from a FortiGate configuration file.
+Extract objects and policies from a FortiGate configuration file.
 Create an excel document with the corresponding objects.
+Or a script that contain mgmt_cli commands to create this objects on a Check Point Firewall.

 [Documentation](https://lahbabic.github.io/forticonf_parser/index.html)